openmc-dev/openmc/docs/source/usersguide/input.rst

       all of the harmonic moments of order 0 to N.  N must be between 0 and 10.

     :total-YN:
-      Spherical harmonic expansion of the incoming particle's direction of motion :math:`\left(\Omega\right)` of the total flux.
+      The total reaction rate expanded via spherical harmonics about the direction of motion of the neutron, :math:`\Omega`.
       This score will tally all of the harmonic moments of order 0 to N.  N must be between 0 and 10.

     :current:
       Partial currents on the boundaries of each cell in a mesh.